 - Rogue Agent: In Licence to Kill, he goes rogue to avenge Felix and his wife.

 - Screw the Rules, I'm Doing What's Right!: Although all the Bonds are willing to disobey orders to do what's necessary, Dalton's Bond seems more inclined to take ethical and moral objections to some of his orders.
-He merely wounds a sniper instead of killing her in The Living Daylights because he can tell at a glance that she's an inexperienced civilian out of her depth rather than being a professional.
+He merely wounds a sniper instead of killing her in The Living Daylights because he can tell at a glance that she's an inexperienced civilian out of her depth rather than being a professional ("Stuff your orders — I only kill professionals").
 In the same movie, he's reluctant to assassinate General Pushkin because he respects the Soviet and doesn't believe that he's a murderous psycho, only agreeing out of honour ("If it must be done, I'll do it.").
 His Roaring Rampage of Revenge in Licence to Kill is prompted by his disgust that his superiors and the American authorities aren't going to do anything to avenge Felix Leiter, but the fact that Leiter's wife was brutally murdered as well really seems to outrage him.
 The front cover of GQ's Nov.
 2012 issue◊ even gave Dalton's Bond the designation "The Rebel" because he embodies this trope more than the others.

 - Sherlock Scan: He notices Kara Milovy is not a real assassin seeing how she handles her sniper rifle.
+Given that he is a Professional Killer, his ability to recognize a true assassin from a novice is justified.

 - Turn in Your Badge: In Licence to Kill, as a result of his Roaring Rampage of Revenge.